openbmc/docs/architecture/user-management.md

 3. If the user account is not local, read the group name for the user.
 4. Fetch the privilege role corresponding to the group name, update the session information with the privilege role.
-5. If there is no mapping for group name to privilege role, default to `user` privilege role for the session.
+5. If there is no mapping for group name to privilege role, the session creation is rejected.
+The LDAP group to privilege role mapping must be configured for the user to be able to authenticate.

 ## Recommended Implementation

-1. As per IPMI spec the max user list can be 15 (+1 for NULL User).
-Hence implementation has to be done in such a way that no more than 15 users are getting added to the 'ipmi' Group.
-Phosphor-user-manager has to enforce this limitation.
-2. Should add IPMI_NULL_USER by default and keep the user in disabled state.
+1. Should add IPMI_NULL_USER by default and keep the user in disabled state.
    This is to prevent IPMI_NULL_USER from being created as an actual user.
 This is needed as NULL user with NULL password in IPMI can't be added as an entry from Unix user-management point of it.
-3. User creation request from IPMI / REDFISH must be handled in the same manner as described in the above flow diagram.
-4. Adding / removing a user name from 'ipmi' Group role must force a Password change to the user.
+2. Adding / removing a user name from 'ipmi' Group role must force a Password change to the user.
 This is needed as adding to the 'ipmi' Group of existing user requires clear text password to be stored in encrypted form.
 Similarly when removing a user from IPMI group, must force the password to be changed as part of security measure.
-5. IPMI spec doesn't support groups for the user-management.
+3. IPMI spec doesn't support groups for the user-management.
 Hence the same can be implemented through OEM Commands, thereby creating a user in IPMI with different group roles.
-6. Do not use 'Set User Name' IPMI command to extend already existing non-ipmi group users to 'ipmi' group.
+4. Do not use 'Set User Name' IPMI command to extend already existing non-ipmi group users to 'ipmi' group.
 'Set User Name' IPMI command will not be able to differentiate between new user request or request to extend an existing user to 'ipmi' group.
 Use OEM Commands to extend existing users to 'ipmi' group.